The-One-Who-Speaks-and-Depicts/hmm-pos-tagger/README.md

 ### Accuracy

 Modus for models testing.
 The results are shown in a terminal.
+File 'res.csv' is saved in the folder, provided by user via argument 'folder'.
+This file contains three columns: token, true PoS value, and predicted PoS value.

 * HMM: